 Once you complete your 40 hours, your school will submit a verification of attendance form to LARA indicating you have completed the first step.
 The day after your complete your 40 hours, you can begin the registration process.

 The application fee runs in line with the Continuing Education cycle and can be prorated, starting at $88.
 Your application and the associated fee is good for 1 year (if you have not successfully passed the state exam within 1 year, you will have to reapply and repay your fee).
 It can take 2-5 business days from the time of application for you to receive authorization to test.

 If you do not have an employing broker yet, that is is just fine!
-You can still register, take, and pass the state test.
-You then have 1 year to submit your employing broker information before LARA requires you to retake the state test.
+You can still register, take, and pass the state exam.
+You then have 1 year to submit your employing broker information before LARA requires you to retake the state exam.
 Once you have an employing broker, they will need to verify your employment with LARA.
 The department will then mail your wall license and paper pocket license to your employing broker's main office.

 Step 3: Receive Authorization to Test

 LARA will send you authorization to test which includes a Candidate Michigan Real Estate (MIRE) Number as well as exam registration instructions.
 Psychological Services, Inc. (PSI) administers the Michigan Real Estate Licensing Exam.
 When you receive your MIRE you can go to PSIExams.com and register for your exam.
 There is an exam fee of $79.

 Step 4: Schedule Your PSI Exam

 Using the contact information given in your MIRE email, you may schedule and pay for your exam.
 This MIRE number is not your license number.
 Its sole purpose is to schedule your exam.
 Your license application will remain in a “pending” status with the State of Michigan until your broker sponsorship is confirmed and you have taken and passed your exam.

 Step 5: Take and Pass Your PSI Exam